Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

    > [!IMPORTANT]
    >
-   > There were several breaking changes to the APIs in Spring Boot version 2.0.n, as a result, you will need to one of the Spring Boot 1.5.n versions to complete the steps in this tutorial.
+   > There were several breaking changes to the APIs in Spring Boot version 2.0.n, which will be used to complete the steps in this article.
+You can still use one of the Spring Boot 1.5.n versions to complete the steps in this tutorial, and the differences will be highlighted when necessary.
    >

    ![Basic Spring Initializr options][SI01]